 You can also listen to the article

 The Temple of the Seven Dolls in Dzibilchaltun is the most important monument of this Mayan Archaeological Site.
-The Temple got its name from the seven small effigy dolls found inside the temple.
+The Temple got its name from the seven crude clay dolls placed beneath the floor of the early temple.

 It’s also known as the Temple of the Sun because of the phenomenon that occurs twice a year, in the equinoxes of spring and autumn, when the dawning sun is visible through its openings, a tribute to the incredible mathematical knowledge of the Maya.

-This square structure was the focal point of the city, and well connected to the rest of the Dzibilchaltun by Sacbes, or “white roads”, named because they were originally covered with white limestone, built on top of rocks and rubble.
+This square structure was the focal point of the city, and well connected to the rest of the other groups and cenote by Sacbes, or “white roads”, named because they were originally covered with white limestone, built on top of rocks and rubble.

-It was not until the 1950s that archaeologists found the Temple of the Sun in Dzibilchaltun buried under another building; for some reason, around the year 800, the temple was filled with stones and covered with another larger building on top.
-The remains of this second building still partially cover it.
+For some reason, around the year 800, the temple was filled with stones and covered with another larger building on top.
+The remains of this second building still partially cover it on the west side.

 The Equinox in Dzibilchaltun